aliasgharheidaricom/Parrot-optimizer-Algorithm-and-applications-to-medical-problems/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/aliasgharheidaricom/Parrot-optimizer-Algorithm-and-applications-to-medical-problems)
 ![GitHub contributors](https://img.shields.io/github/contributors/aliasgharheidaricom/Parrot-optimizer-Algorithm-and-applications-to-medical-problems)

-NOTICE: Version 2, uploaded on April 4th, 2024, has addressed all known bugs.
+Version 2, uploaded on April 4th, 2024, has addressed all known bugs.
 Please ensure that you are using the latest version.

 ## Introduction